 Bovell has been an Olympic Development Program (ODP) coach for many years and has worked with players at the high school, college and club levels.
 A head coach for the FC Boston Soccer Club, Bovell began his career coaching the varsity boys’ high school soccer teams at Abington and Newton South.

 Bovell also oversees the Massachusetts’ ODP Boys U-16 Team, a position he has held since 1994.
 His club and state teams have won state and regional championships, while contending for national honors as well.
 He has worked with many players who have gone on to have successful careers in college and beyond and holds a USSF “B” Coaching License and NSCAA Director of Coaching certificate.

-He holds an Associates Degree in management from Newbury College and is recently retired after 30 years of service with the Boston Housing Authority, working as a Human Resource Specialist, Property Manager and Budget Analyst.
+He received his Bachelor’s Degree in management from Newbury College and had a 30 year career with the Boston Housing Authority, working as a Human Resource Specialist, Property Manager and Budget Analyst.